chrisw7/chrisw7.github.com/_projects/ML.md

   - "[Course Website](https://www.coursera.org/learn/machine-learning)"
 ---

 In order to equip myself with more modern data analysis tools I enrolled in Stanford Online's popular Machine Learning course (offered through Coursera) before starting my internship.
+As of Fall 2018, I'm currently in the process of rewriting the course assignments in python (interactive jupyter notebooks).

 I completed all of the projects and quizzes (using MATLAB) and finished with a grade of 95.7%.